CumulusNetworks/docs/content/cumulus-linux-517/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 state   enabled      enabled
 ```

-To show if the `svi-force-up` option is set to `on` for SVIs in a specific bridge, run the `nv show bridge domain <domain-id> svi-force-up` command:
+To show if bridge always up is set to `on` for SVIs in a specific bridge, run the `nv show bridge domain <domain-id> svi-force-up` command:

 ```
 cumulus@switch:~$ nv show bridge domain br_default svi-force-up